TexasInstruments/edgeai-tensorlab/README.md

 ## Installation

 Please refer to [mmdetection install.md](https://github.com/open-mmlab/mmdetection/docs/install.md) for installation and dataset preparation.

+We used the the version **v2.1.0** of mmdetection to test our changes.
+If you get any issues with the master branch of mmdetection, try checking out that tag.

 After installing mmdetection, please install [PyTorch-Jacinto-AI-DevKit](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/pytorch-jacinto-ai-devkit/browse/) as our repository uses several components from there - especially to define low complexity models and to Quantization Aware Training (QAT).